arvati/crypto-keys/README.md

  > Node Module for Cryptographic Key Utilities in JavaScript'

 Node Javascript Tool to encrypt and decrypt PEM / DER keys.
 Fork of [js-crypto-key-utils](https://www.npmjs.com/package/js-crypto-key-utils) to work only with node.js,  with less dependencies and not available for Octet-Formatted Key.

+Included code to generate private and public key pair with RSA or EC algorithm

 ## Usage
 Supported key types are PEM/DER.